Open-Pectus/Open-Pectus/ERROR_RECOVERY.md

 ## 3.3 Aggregator
 To make Aggregator rescilient towards connection errors, litte is needed.
-When an engine is disconnected, the websocket on_disconnect callback fires and the data for en engine is removed.
+When an engine is disconnected, the websocket on_disconnect callback fires and the engine_data for the engine is removed from memory.
 Additionally, the engine data is saved as a RecentEngine.

 TODO figure out if we have enough data saved and whether we need to do more on engine connect.

 ## 3.4 Diagram
 ### 3.4.1 Connect sequence

+TODO: Consider refactoring EngineRunner using a state pattern

 <!-- Mermaid syntax: https://emersonbottero.github.io/mermaid-docs/syntax/sequenceDiagram.html -->